lovepreetlakhman/BookStore_Assignment/TopansBookStore/README.txt

 02:36pm - deleted the class1.cs files
-02:41pm - ran the application got so many reference error , solved it by renaming the namespace and adding the reference for it
+02:41pm - ran the application got so many reference error , solved it by renaming the namespace and adding the reference for it 02:46pm - added the models in the .Models folder , changed the name of errorviewmodel to view model , added refernce and changed the namespace of .ViewModels